 Do you have a mentor or, better yet, a few different mentors that help you in different areas?
 If so, ask him or her to help you brainstorm on your professional development.
 Wherever you are in your career, if you don’t have a mentor now, set a goal to seek one out.
 Your APA Florida Section can help you meet other professionals who would be happy to connect with you.

 Get the best advice

 The reality of the urban planning profession is that you will have to look widely across other fields for current, substantial, and ongoing advice on how to grow as a professional through the different stages of your career and how to market yourself effectively to obtain career opportunities.
 (Why that is the case truly deserves a whole other post—or manifesto—that I would love to read.)

-In this era of social feeds and email newsletters, consider finding a few with tips that can ...
+In this era of social feeds and email newsletters, consider finding a few with tips that can help keep you on ...

 - 7 Steps To Create a Resume for Your Amazing Urban Planning Career February 17, 2016

-Whether we are emerging or experienced professionals in planning, all of us can benefit from a fresh look at our resume and career in 2016.
+Whether we are emerging or experienced professionals in planning, all of us can benefit from a fresh look at our resume and career.
 When is the last time you refreshed your LinkedIn profile and resume?
 These tips can help you get started.

 Have one master resume, and then make shorter versions.